silksong-modding/Silksong.Modding.Templates/README.md

 ## Publishing manually

+When using this template, automated publishing via GitHub Actions should be preferred in most cases.
+Some reasons that might warrant manual publishing include:

+- Publishing to GitHub releases succeeded, but Thunderstore and/or NuGet failed, such as if you forgot to set API keys before enabling your first release
+- You aren't using GitHub to host your repository

+There are 2 ways to manually publish; using a workflow dispatch or via a terminal.

+### Manually publishing via workflow dispatch

+The workflow comes pre-configured with a workflow dispatch trigger that can forcibly re-publish to Thunderstore and/or NuGet.
+To do this, navigate to your repository's Actions tab and open the page for the Build workflow.
+Then, click the "Run workflow" dropdown and select the destinations you want to republish to.
+You will still need to configure API keys (as described above) for publishing to succeed.

+### Manually publishing via a terminal

-If you want to publish an already-published version of your mod to Thunderstore or NuGet (for example, if you forgot to set up API keys before making your first release), you will have to do so manually.
-Fortunately this is easy to do; the build workflow can serve as a reference for the steps you need to do.
+The build workflow can serve as a reference for the steps you need to do.

 - `dotnet build` will build your mod and create a Thunderstore package in `thunderstore/dist`
 - `dotnet pack -o nuget` will create a NuGet package in the `nuget` directory

-These output files can either be uploaded manually, or using the same CLI commands used in the publish jobs.
+Once these artifacts are created, you can upload them either by using the respective websites' upload functionality, or you can use the same CLI commands used in the publish jobs.